-Your timetable includes 45 mins for your team to write your presentation and discuss how you are going to present your project together.
+Your timetable includes time allocated for your team to write your presentation and discuss how you are going to present your project together.

 Remember: We want to hear from everyone during your presentation!

 Each team then has 12 minutes to present, with 5 additional minutes for questions.
-This means each person has about 3 minutes of speaking time.
+Depending on team size, this means each person has about 3/4 minutes of speaking time.
 We will be strict with you on timing, so make sure you use your time effectively.

 - Show your process:

 - Talk through the Why, What, How of your project

 - How did your team split up the work?

 - How did your team choose to pair?
 How often did you swap pairs?